xbps-src-tutorials/xbps-src-tutorials.github.io/src/tips-and-tricks.md

 <!-- toc -->

 ## Speed up repeated builds
-When debugging a bailing template build, you need to build the template repeatedly a lot.
+When debugging a failing template build, you need to build the template repeatedly a lot.
 This can be lengthy.
 Using `ccache` can greatly speed up the process for supported programming languages (mainly C and C++ projects).